-3. To remove the pattern from the list, click Remove next to it.
+3. To remove a pattern from the list, click the x to the right of the pattern name, or right-click and select Remove.
 To remove all patterns from the list, click the Remove all button below.

 4. To customize the parameters of a pattern, click the Settings button next to it.
 The Settings dialog will appear.

 5. On the Parameters tab of the Settings window you can customize the following:

 Pattern length.
 Specify the lower and the upper limits (in bars) of the time periods on which the pattern needs to be identified.

 Direction.
 Specify the direction of the anticipated trend after pattern completion: bullish, bearish, or neutral (sideways).

 Trend.
 Specify whether the pattern should continue or reverse the preceding trend.